 In addition to the noise coming from your television or audio system, the DualShock 4 itself is equipped with a speaker, which certain games use for gameplay cues, novelty sound effects, and other diegetic twists.
 In Destiny 2, for instance, your controller will regularly make noise while you’re in combat, alerting you more quickly than the standard game audio can.

 The speaker, while fun, is much louder than it needs to be.
-Just go to the quick menu and select “devices” as you did when adjusting the light bar, and you’ll see an option labeled “volume control (speaker for controller.)”
-Select that and you can reduce the volume to be much quieter – and more power-efficient.
+Just go to the quick menu and select Devices as you did when adjusting the light bar, and you’ll see an option labeled Volume Control (Speaker for Controller).
+Select that and you can reduce the volume to be much quieter — and more battery-power efficient.

-If you want to remove all controller feedback, go to the “controllers” menu in your PlayStation 4 settings and you can also disable all vibration.
+If you want to remove all controller feedback, go to the Devices menu in your PlayStation 4 Settings, followed by the Controllers option.
+Here, you can disable all vibration.
 It’s an extreme step — most games use some kind of vibration as a gameplay cue — but if your controller battery is having trouble holding a charge, this may keep you going.

 Keep a spare controller in your bullpen

 If you’ve purchased a second controller for your PlayStation 4, just connect it to your console with its included cable and allow it to charge while you’re still using your other controller.
-If you put your console into rest mode rather than turning it off completely, go back to the “power save functions” menu mentioned earlier and choose “set features available in rest mode.”
-There you will find an option to supply power to the USB ports, allowing the controller to continue charging.
+If you put your console into rest mode rather than turning it off completely, go back to the Power Save Settings menu mentioned earlier and choose Set Features Available in Rest Mode.
+There, you will find an option to supply power to the USB ports, allowing the controller to continue charging.

-If leaving your PS4 on standby all the time doesn’t work for you, there are also a number of third-party charging cradles, which offer a convenient place to stash extra controllers.
-The PowerA charging cradle, for example, costs between $25 and $30, and allows you to simultaneously charge two controllers without being tethered to your PS4.
+If leaving your PS4 on standby all the time doesn’t work for you, there are also a number of third-party charging cradles that offer a convenient place to stash extra controllers.
+The, for example, costs between $25 and $30, and allows you to simultaneously charge two controllers without being tethered to your PS4.